basho/basho_docs/source/languages/en/riak/ops/advanced/upgrading-search-2.md

     to disable legacy Search (in step 9) and then perform a rolling restart of the cluster.

-11. Finally, delete the merge index directories to relcaim disk space.
+11. Finally, delete the merge index directories to reclaim disk space.

 For any questions reach out the the [[Riak community|Help and Community]].
 Preferably, ask your questions up front rather than during